 On Sundays you’ll find our members attired in everything from business wear to more casual clothing.
 Our “come as you are” atmosphere extends beyond mere clothing, as we really do welcome all seekers.

-Visitors are encouraged to identify themselves to the greeter so that we can properly welcome you and provide you with a Welcome Packet.
-The Welcome Packet includes introductory information about the UUFWC that will help you learn more about the fellowship.
-You are also encouraged to contact the Membership Coordinator or Minister for more information.
+Visitors are encouraged to identify themselves to the greeter so that we can properly welcome you and provide you with a visitor welcome packet.
+The visitor welcome packet includes introductory information about the UUFWC that will help you learn more about the Fellowship.
+You are also encouraged to contact the Membership Coordinator for more information.

 Our Religious Education program—known as Sunday School in other faith traditions—is designed to give our kids the tools they need to make up their own minds about life’s big questions.
 Exposure to the stories, beliefs, theologies, and practices of the world’s religions is an important aspect of this spiritual development program.

-Fall through Spring we offer two services–at 9:30 am and 11:00 am–each Sunday morning.
+From fall through spring, we offer two services–at 9:30 am and 11:00 am–each Sunday morning, with children leaving after the start of the 9:30 am service for Religious Education.
 Each service is approximately one hour in length.
-During the Summer months we offer one service at 10:00 am.
+During the summer months we offer one service at 10:00 am; children’s Religious Education begins at 10:00 am, as well.

 After the service we encourage you to enjoy coffee and social time.
-It provides an opportunity for you to meet with the members and friends for possible questions and conversation.
+It provides an opportunity for you to engage in conversation with members and friends and to ask questions you might have.
 Members and friends are happy to meet with you, to share impressions and experiences and to welcome you to a fellowship that encourages each person’s unique spiritual journey.